LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.27.0
+*Released*: 01 May 2021
+* Changes to allow data region filtration based on ontology concepts
+  * Added OntologyBrowserFilterPanel to handle FilterDialog injection
+  * Updated OntologyBrowser to optionally hide conceptinfo
+  * Updated OntologyTreePanel to show filter selections
+* Updated FileTree to take header parameter
+* Split FileTree.Header into its own file

 ### version 2.26.3
 *Released*: 30 April 2021
 * Issue 43028: QuerySelect - fallback to "valueColumn" as option label